juju-solutions/charm-openstack-integrator/README.md

 This charm uses NRPE checks that are able to monitor servers, networks, subnets, floating-ips, security-groups and ports.
 These checks can be set through configuration using the "nrpe-<interface_type>-ids" (e.g. "nrpe-server-ids") option to monitor specific interfaces defined by IDs.
-The "nrpe-<interface_type>-ids" option could be defined as "all", however it is only allowed for servers networks, floating-ips and ports.
-Along with option "nrpe-<interface_type>-ids" set to value "all" it's possible to used "nrpe-skip-<interface_type>-ids" to set up interfaces, which will be skipped.
+The "nrpe-<interface_type>-ids" option could be defined as "all", however it is only allowed for servers, networks, floating-ips and ports.
+Along with option "nrpe-<interface_type>-ids" set to value "all", it's possible to use "nrpe-skip-<interface_type>-ids" to set up interfaces, which will be skipped.

-The script itself to check the OpenStack interface also supports the possibility to use the select parameter, which serves as a filter. (`--select name=data-port` can be used to filter out ports named "data-port") However this option is not configurable through the configuration.
+The NRPE script implements the select parameter for ports (--select key=value), which can help filter by the value of an interface property (e.g. --select name=data-port).
+However, this option is not configurable via Juju, hence it remains unsupported in the charm.

 [interface]: https://github.com/juju-solutions/interface-openstack-integration